DavidSchinazi/draft-schinazi-update-on-milestones/draft-schinazi-update-on-milestones.md

 updated to the point of irrelevance.
 Since 2020, it has been possible for some working groups to use dateless milestones (see {{DATELESS}}).
-Since current usage has diverged significantly from the requirements mandated by {{RFC2418}}, it seems valuable that we update that document to the current community consensus, assuming such consensus exists.
-This document currently describes possible options as a way to facilitate this community discussion, and if such a consensus were to emerge, this document would then update {{RFC2418}}.
+Since current usage has diverged significantly from the requirements mandated by {{RFC2418}}, we update that document to better match how the IETF now operates.
+Making milestones optional allows removing them from working groups that would otherwise perpetually have out-of-date milestones, while retaining them when the chairs do keep them up-to-date.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Current Text
+# Prior Text

 At the time of writing this document, the current normative language around milestones is in {{Section 2.2 of RFC2418}}: